 2. We get the application ready

 Again this process will vary based on who you’re working with.
 For me, there is a short intake form that I have all of my clients fill out electronically.
 Once I get that back I can get started on the application.
-There is typically some back and forth to nail down the proper class of goods and services the client needs, along with obtaining the exact right specimen, but overall I try to get this portion done as efficiently as possible.
+Usually, I go back and forth a bit with my client to nail down the proper class of goods and services the client needs, along with obtaining the exact right specimen, but overall I try to get this portion done as efficiently as possible.
 I will not allow the process to take more than 3 weeks.
 If you’re slow to answer me for things I need for the application, the USPTO will get to you slowly too.
 So I do my best to push people along.
 Overall expect anywhere from 1 to 3 weeks spent on filling in the application and getting it submitted.

 3. And now we wait…

-Once the application is submitted to the USPTO, there is a 3 month waiting period before it is assigned to an examining attorney.
-And when I say 3 months, that’s not a hard and fast rule.
-The USPTO tries to adhere to hit but sometimes it can take longer.
+When I originally published this post the standard for the USPTO to assign your application to an examiner was about 3 months from the date of filing.
+As of 2021, that waiting period before it is assigned to an examining attorney is now almost 6 months, if not longer.
 There are mechanisms to try and speed this up, but it will cost you.
 However, if it is important to your brand be sure to discuss those options with your attorney.
-Once that 3 months is over then the examining attorney will review the file.
+Once that 6 months is over then the examining attorney will review the file.
 This might take another 1 or 2 months, it all depends on how busy they are.
-But then!
+So really keep this in mind if you’re hoping to obtain a trademark registration prior to launch of your business or product.
+But, then!

 4. The trademark application is reviewed

 As I said, the examiner may take 1 or 2 months to review the application.
 After their review, there are two options.
 One, they say everything looks good and they send you on to publication (we’ll get there).
 Or two, you receive what we call an office action.
 You can read more about those in this article.
-Office actions are handed out very regularly and they will vary in severity.
-They will always slow your timeline down though because now the examiner must review your answer to this office action and make a decision on your application based on that answer.
-If they are substantive then it could take a few months for your attorney to get the answer together before even answering.
+Office Actions are handed out very regularly and they will vary in severity.
+They will always slow your timeline down because now the examiner must review your answer to this Office Action and make a decision on your application based on that answer.
+If the Office Action is substantive then it could take a few months for your attorney to get the answer together before even answering.
 But, you have 6 months to answer any office action you receive.
-Expect this point to take anywhere from 1 to 4 months before you hear anything from the examiner.
+Expect an additional 1 to 3 months before you hear anything from the examiner regarding your Office Action answer.

 5. Everything is approved and we get moved to publication